poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/Custom CNI Plugins in Kubernetes/Lab-4/README.md

    kubectl apply -f deploy.yaml
    ```

-   Here, we are deploying four simple pods.`bash-worker-1` & `nginx-worker-1` goes on the worker-1 and `bash-worker-2` & `nginx-worker-2` goes on the worker-2.Here explicitly tell the pods to scheduled on worker nodes ,but we can also scheduled pods on master node as we setup bash cni script and network infrasture for `master` node too.
+   Here, we are deploying four simple pods.`bash-worker-1` & `nginx-worker-1` goes on the worker-1 and `bash-worker-2` & `nginx-worker-2` goes on the worker-2.Here explicitly tell the pods to scheduled on worker nodes ,but we can also scheduled pods on master node as we setup bash cni script and network infrasture for `master` node too.( If you want to deploy pods on master node first you need to remove the taints from master node,which blocks any pod to scheduled on `master` node )